Oluwafisayomi97/CAPSONE-PROJECT/README.md

 ## Exploratory Data Analysis
 Exploratory data analysis invoved explorying the data to answer some of the question, needful for the data such as;
 • What is the total sales for each product category.

 • What is the number of sales transactions in each region.

 • Calculate the highest-selling product by total sales value.

 • Calculate the total revenue per product.

 • Calculate  the monthly sales totals for the current year.

 • Find the top 5 customers by total purchase amount.

 • Calculate the percentage of total sales contributed by each region.

-• Identify products with no sales in the last quarte
+• Identify products with no sales in the last quarteR